 To hire coders for startup, use the Q&A section to establish relationships with experts, access employees’ networks for referrals, or get recommendations to raise your brand awareness.

-If trawling LinkedIn doesn’t help, try this one.
+If trawling LinkedIn doesn’t help, this is your next destination in the ‘how to find a developer for your startup’-journey.
 Almost every developer is using GitHub.
 What’s more important, each of them has to set up a detailed profile visible to the audience.
 This makes the process of hiring a software engineer for startup easier and more targeted.

 Put simply, StackOverflow is a Quora for programmers.
 There, tech specialists can pick up new skills, share their knowledge, and boost their careers.
 But besides that, it is also a talent platform, where startups can filter the right candidates or check them out in the Careers section.